Skip links

 1. Design and Engineering Complexity

-• Complex Equipment Design: Designing equipment that meets the stringent requirements of EHEDG and 3A can be technically challenging.
+• Complex Equipment Design: Designing equipment that meets the stringent requirements of EHEDG and Sanitary standard can be technically challenging.
 Equipment must have smooth surfaces, minimal crevices, and be easily cleanable, which can complicate the engineering process.

 • Material Selection: Choosing the right materials that are both durable and resistant to corrosion and contamination can be difficult.
 Materials must also withstand cleaning agents and processes without degrading.